 Dr. Scott-Exposé has been with the Psychology Department for 21 years.
 She earned her B.A. from the University of Michigan, her M.A. from Upsala College and her Ed.D. from Rutgers University.
 Dr. Scott-Exposé is a Licensed Psychologist in N.J. and an Accredited Clinical Supervisor.
 Her areas of expertise are Multicultural Psychology, Consultation and Supervision, Trauma, and Dissociative Disorders.
 Her scholarship focus is Multicultural and Diversity Issues in Counseling and Behavioral Medicine.

-Dr. Bland is completing her fourth year in the Psychology Department.
+Dr. Bland is beginning her seventh year in the Psychology Department.
 She completed her B.A. at Eugene Lang College and her M.A. and Ph.D. at The New School for Social Research.
 Her areas of expertise are Developmental Psychology, Research and Statistics.
-Her scholarship focus is Moral Development and Culture, Reciprocity Norms and Culture-Conscious Research, Adaptability, and School Culture & Climate.
+Her current scholarly focus areas are racial justice, microaggressions, and gender.

 The Psy.D. is housed in the Psychology Department, within the Professional Studies Area, and is supported by a wide range of resources.
 Classrooms are well equipped with current technology.
 There are six student computer labs, all equipped with SPSS (statistical software), and technological assistance is readily available.